sony/nnabla-examples/responsible_ai/tracin/README.md

 ### Mislabel Analyesis

-analyse the efficiency of mislabelled detection task by self-influence as below.
+Analyze the efficiency of mislabelled detection task by self-influence as below:
 <br>

 ```python